Go beyond the classroom

-More than 400 student organizations flourish on campus, including groups like Off-Off Campus, an improvisational comedy group in the tradition of Chicago’s own Second City (which originated at the University of Chicago), Doc Films, the longest continuously running student film society in the country, and University Theater, a student-run theater company that puts on 30 shows a year.
-Students organize and run fourteen fraternities and seven sororities and volunteer groups such as Alpha Phi Omega and Habitat for Humanity.
+More than 400 student organizations flourish on campus, including groups like Off-Off Campus, an improvisational comedy group in the tradition of Chicago’s own Second City (which had its origins at the University of Chicago), Doc Films, the longest continuously running student film society in the country, and University Theater, a student-run theater company that puts on 30 shows a year.
+Students organize and run fourteen fraternities and seven sororities and volunteer groups such as MetroSquash, Alpha Phi Omega, Health Leads, and Habitat for Humanity.

 Starting your own

 Registering a new student organization is easy.
 Find a few friends, fill out a few forms, talk with your adviser in the the Center for Leadership and Involvement, and voila!
 You’ve started a new organization.